 As shown in the video, the gallery has a few great features to make finding of the relevant sample(s) as easy as possible.
-It also has a community contributor profile view where you can see all the samples which specific community members have provided.
-These pages also support deep links, so that community members can share the list of their provided samples easily as one link.
+It has a community contributor profile view where you can see all the samples which specific community members have provided.
+These pages also support deep links, so community members can share the list of their samples easily as one link.

 You can filter the samples based on the product or service – in this example, Microsoft Graph samples.

-You can also filter the samples based on who has provided them – in this example, we show Office Developer MVP Smita Nachan:
+You can also filter the samples based on who has provided them.
+In this example, we show Office Developer MVP Smita Nachan:

 How to get your samples listed in the unified sample gallery?

-We also intentionally want to have the community lead samples and project isolated to a specific organization to ensure that there’s clear messaging around the supportability of these community lead projects.
+Also, we intentionally want to have the community lead samples and project isolated to a specific organization to ensure that there’s clear messaging around the supportability of these community lead projects.
 These samples and projects might also have Microsoft employees involved, but they do not have direct support options from Microsoft.